Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Quote(s) from the novel

-In [II.4] the city is mentioned in an anecdote that Švejk tells his fellow inmates when is locked up after the scandal with Mr. Kakonyi.
+In [II.4], the city is mentioned in an anecdote that Švejk tells his fellow inmates when he is locked up after the scandal with Gyula Kakonyi.

 Background

-London was in 1914 not only capital of England but also the vast British Empire.
-The declaration of war against Germany on 4 August 1914 and the follow-up against Austria-Hungary on 12 August were issued from here.
+was, in 1914, not only the capital of England but also the vast British Empire.
+The declarations of war against Germany on 4 August 1914 and the follow-up against Austria-Hungary on 12 August were issued from here.

 Quote(s) from the novel